flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 that everything turns out OK.
 Things are working and I'm not going to mess with them.

-In order to create the authenticated session, there are a lot of things going on.
+Creating the authenticated session is a different story.
+There are a lot of things going on.
 In order, they are:

 1. User submits registration form
-2. Request goes through a bunch of Ring middleware to wrap the request, adding keyword params and handling json and whatnot
+2. Request goes through a bunch of Ring middlewares that wrap the request, adding keyword params and handling json and whatnot
 3. Request hits the middleware created by Friend
-4. The request "hits" `users/attempt-registration` Friend workflow
+4. The request "hits" the `users/attempt-registration` Friend workflow
 5. If the registration is valid, return a friend authentication map.
 Friend "knows" that this is not meant to be a response sent to the browser, so the authentication map gets added to the Ring request map